Yanqi-Chen/Gradient-Rewiring/README.md

 ## Dependency

-The major dependencies of this code are list as below
+The major dependencies of this repo are list as below

 ```
 # Name                    Version